BINF-3101/lab9_comparative_genomics/README.md

 # LQ 8

 What are the names of the species that form a clade with your sequence?
 If this clade includes _all the other sequences_ you can specify that.

-You will need to take the SRR numbers and convert them to species: https://docs.google.com/spreadsheets/d/1dMQB6ykYhzzFyWtFi-jBCXJQd3Yk2UCLWxDkSXm-Gk4/edit?usp=sharing

 &ensp;